The majority of our timber comes from a privately owned, sustainably managed woodland in the edge of the Snowdonia National Park.

 The entire structure is well ventilated, allowing it to breath both inside the hot room and throughout the structure ensuring no unwanted condensation build up and a long lasting structure.

-Our saunas are super insulated using a 100% natural sheep wool insulation, all the heat produced by the stove is contained in a multi layer vapour-proof barrier.
-This unique combination of insulation and the correct ventilation means our saunas are super energy efficient, optimising heat up times and reducing the amount of fuel needed to reach the desired temperature whilst also maximising health benefits and enjoyment.
+With the walls of our saunas being over 150mm thick they are heavily insulated using 100% natural welsh sheep wool.
+All the heat produced by the stove is contained in a multi layer vapour-proof barrier, this unique combination of insulation and the correct ventilation means our saunas are super energy efficient, optimising heat up times and reducing the amount of fuel needed to reach the desired temperature whilst also maximising health benefits and enjoyment.

 The Stove – wood fired & electric heated

 We fit all our saunas with Harvia stoves, a Finnish company with over 60 years of experience in the sauna industry.
 They are available as solid fuel wood fired and also electric heated.
 The sphere design we use has 120 kg of granite rocks surrounding the stove, retaining the heat for as long as possible meaning the sauna will remain heated for hours event once the fire has died down or gone out.

 All flu systems for the solid fuel stoves are well insulated, double walled and made from stainless steel.

 We specifically choose Knott free timber for the benches, walls and ceiling.
 This timber is much more stable over time when exposed to the extreme temperatures and high moisture levels of a sauna.